loadero/loadero-java/README.md

 // Desired options can be get/set via getters and setters, respectively.

-// There is two possibilities of setting script content.
+// There is three(!) possibilities of setting script content.
 // First one is to provide path to location where script is stored.
+// Assumed that script is already fully functional in Loadero environment.
 // This location will be parsed to string.
 // Regardless, if this is .java or .js file. newTestOptions.setName("New name 1");